Music Idioms in English. Some people say that music makes the world go round, they say that music is to the soul what words are to the mind…..

 I don’t want to beat around the bush’ meaning let’s just get straight to the point or there’s no need to procrastinate.

 ‘Just beat it’ meaning leave immediately (usually used as an order).

 – ‘Cat Got Your Tongue’ by Fujiya and Miyagi

-- ‘Has the cat got your tongue?’ meaning to be speechless or unable to speak.
-(Meaning ‘Why can’t you say anything?’)
+‘Has the cat got your tongue?’ meaning to be speechless or unable to speak.
+(In other words: ‘Why won’t you say anything?’)

 ‘Cry Me a River’ by Justin Timberlake

 ‘Cry me a river’ meaning to cry excessively in someone’s presence in order to obtain sympathy.

 ‘By Myself’ by Linkin Park